-Michelle Bolanos is a passionate and enthusiastic teacher and private tutor in the fields of general and special education.
-She has extensive experience teaching students from diverse backgrounds, as well as varying age levels and abilities.
-Michelle is currently a learning specialist and 9th grade reading teacher at York Preparatory School on the Upper West Side of Manhattan.
-As a learning specialist, Michelle works closely with and monitors the progress of nine students in grades 6-12 who have difficulty achieving their full potential in school solely because of challenges in one or more of these academic areas: language processing, reading, writing, math, time management skills, and organizational skills.
-She also designs and implements the reading and writing curriculum for 9th grade students with language based learning disabilities, as well as English Language Learners.
+Michelle Bolanos currently works as a 6th grade SETSS (Special Education Teacher Support Service) teacher at 75 Morton, where she helps her students improve executive functioning skills and build academic self-confidence.
+Prior to her current position, Michelle was a learning specialist and 9th grade reading teacher at York Preparatory School on the Upper West Side of Manhattan for four years.
+As a learning specialist, Michelle worked closely with and monitored the progress of ten students in grades 6-12 who had difficulty achieving their full potential in school solely because of challenges in one or more of these academic areas: language processing, reading, writing, math, time management skills, and organizational skills.
+She also designed and implemented the reading and writing curriculum for 9th grade students with language based learning disabilities, as well as English Language Learners.

 In her free time, Michelle enjoys practicing yoga, visiting her family in Costa Rica, traveling to new and exciting places, visiting art museums, reading, skiing, hiking, and spending time with family and friends.